 One of very few mainstream American movies to deal honestly (and compassionately) with labor, and the performance that allowed Sally Field, finally, to shed her Gidget/Flying Nun past.
-Harriet Frank Jr. and Irving Ravetch based their screenplay, which is full of marvels, on the experience of Chrystal Lee Sutton, a North Carolinan who tried to unionize her fellow fabric-plant employees.
+Harriet Frank Jr. and Irving Ravetch based their screenplay, which is full of little marvels, on the experience of Chrystal Lee Sutton, a North Carolinian who tried to unionize her fellow fabric-plant employees.
 In life, she failed; in the movie, gloriously, she succeeds.

 The great supporting cast includes the wonderful Gail Strickland, with Pat Hingle and Barbara Baxley as Norma Rae’s salt-of-the-earth parents, who learn too late the toll their industrial servitude exacts.
 One of the screenwriters’ most laudable triumphs is their refusal to make a romance out of the relationship between Fields’ Norma and Ron Liebman’s ingratiating, passionate Union organizer.
 Although Norma marries the decent, gentle Beau Bridges, the Fields-Liebman dynamic constitutes the movie’s real love-match.
-But it’s a romance of the mind as much as anything else, and no one before or behind the camera ever crosses the line between Platonic ideal and movie-cliché entanglement, making it one of the most satisfying movie friendships you’ll ever see.
+But it’s a romance of the mind as much as anything else, and no one before or behind the camera ever crosses the line between Platonic ideal and movie-cliché entanglement, making it one of the most satisfying cinematic friendships you’ll ever see.

 Fields is astonishingly good.
 She’d won deserved plaudits a couple of years earlier playing the multiple-personalitied Sybil on television, and Norma gave her the chance to portray someone completely different and whose shadings are, if anything, even more complex and humane than the tortured Sybil’s.
-She lobbied hard for the role and won an Oscar for it.
+She lobbied hard for the role and won an Oscar® for it.

 Norma Rae also sports one of the most haunting — and succinct — main title themes in movies, the David Shire song “It Goes Like it Goes,” with typically poetic, questing lyrics by Marilyn and Alan Bergman.